nikhilaryan92/BreastCancer/README.md

 # Process to execute the Stacked-based ensemble model.

-=>  Run the CNNDNN.py for training CNN-Clinical, CNN-CNA, CNN-Expr, DNN-Clinical, DNN-CNA and DNN-Expr.
+=>  Run cnn_clinical.py, cnn_cnv.py, cnn_exp.py for training individual CNNs for clinical, CNA, and gene-expression data.

-=>  After successfull run you will get the stacked features saved in the file stacked_metadata.csv.
+=>  After successfull run you will get the hidden features in three different csv files : clinical_metadata.csv, cnv_metadata.csv and exp_metadata.csv

+=> Combine all the hidden features different modalities to form stacked features : stacked_metadata.csv

 =>  Convert the stacked_metadata.csv file to stacked_metadata.arff file.
-(The stacked_metadata.arff file is given in Data folder)

 =>  Load the STACKED_RF_HIDDEN.model in weka 3.8.3 and pass the stacked feature(stacked_metadata.arff) to get the final prediction output.

 =>  Once final prediction has been made use ttest.py to perform statistical significance test.